 Skip to Content

-For almost all damage, the customer reports to his own, trusted insurer.
-This applies to the contents and home insurance, but also to the all-risk coverage of the car insurance.
-Only with the third-party coverage this is not the case, and that often leads to disappointment with the customer.
-And to suspicion: who is the other insurer?
-Switching to direct claims handling therefore has many advantages:
+After a claim, the customer almost always reports to his own, trusted insurer.
+This applies to the contents and building insurance, but also to the all-risk coverage of the car insurance.
+This only works differently with third-party coverage, which often leads to disappointment for the customer.
+And to suspicion: because who is the other insurer?
+The Direct Claims Settlement offers a solution:

-• Damage is handled more easily and efficiently for the consumer.
+• Claims are handled more easily and efficiently for the consumer.

-• Submitting a claim will cost the consumer and the insurer less time, because it is no longer necessary to find out who the liable insurer is.
+• Filing a claim takes less time for both the consumer and the insurer, because it is not necessary to first find out who the liable insurer is.

-• The consumer no longer has to enter into a dialogue with the liable party himself.
+• The consumer does not have to enter into discussions with the liable party.

 • Insurers are getting closer to their own customers.
 Through closer contact with their own customer, they can work on higher customer satisfaction and a faster handling process.

-• In addition, insurers can let the customer benefit from services that is already there for own all risk insureds.
-Customerscan have their vehicle repaired via the insurer's network, so that they are assured of quality.
+• Insurers can allow the customer to benefit from services that is already there for them All risk insured.
+This way, customers can have their vehicle repaired through the insurer's network, so that they are assured of quality.

-• Consumers have a relationship with their own insurer, if they are not satisfied with the service they can follow up by cancelling the insurance.
+• Consumers have a relationship with their own insurer.
+If they are not satisfied with the service, they can cancel the insurance.

 How does it work?

-If an accident has occurred between two passenger cars, each party reports the damage to its own insurer.
-The insurer then examines whether there is coverage.
-If an insured person is only insured against liability, the insurer will deal with the damage if the other party is jointly or fully liable for the accident.
-The damage is therefore always handled with the own insured.
+If there has been an accident between two passenger cars, each party reports the damage to its own insurer.
+The insurer will first investigate whether there is coverage.
+If an insured person is only insured for third-party liability, the insurer will handle the claim if the other party is jointly or fully liable for the accident.
+The claim is therefore always settled with the insured.
 This means that any discussions about liability also take place with your own insurer.

 From now on, you can report car damage to your own insurance